 - Seafood Options.
-Most low country boils that I've seen focus on the shrimp alone, making it more of a shrimp boil recipe, but crab claws or crab legs are commonly used as well.
+Most low country boils I've seen focus on the shrimp alone, making it more of a shrimp boil recipe, but crab claws or crab legs are commonly used.
 It's really a function of what's available locally.
 Toss in some blue crab if you'd like, different cuts of fish, clams, mussels and more.
 This is your seafood boil, my friends!

 That's it, my friends.
 I hope you enjoy this lowcountry boil recipe.
 Let me know if you make it and how you changed it up to make it your own.
 I'd love to hear how it turned out for you.
 Keep it spicy!